Multi-modal learning for geospatial vegetation forecasting: Experiments

 \subsection{Weather guidance}

 Our meteo-guided models benefit from the weather conditioning.
-Fig.~\ref{fig:horizon} compares each one of the four models (blue) against a variant without weather conditioning (orange).
-For all metrics (except Earthformer-meteo $R^2$), using weather outperforms not using it.
-The SimVP has the largest performance gain due to meteo-guidance.
-This could possibly be since it does not explicitly model memory effects, but rather learns to disentangle the temporal evolution in one piece.
-The ConvLSTM without weather has only slightly lower skill than the SimVP-meteo.
+Fig.~\ref{fig:horizon} compares ConvLSTM, PredRNN, SimVP and Contextformer (blue) against a variant without weather conditioning (orange).
+For all metrics, using weather outperforms not using it.
+The ConvLSTM has the largest performance gain due to meteo-guidance, yet it is also the weakest model.
+This could possibly be due to the ConvLSTMs smaller receptive field and hence lower capacity at leveraging spatial context, which may to some degree compensate predictive capacity from weather.

-For PredRNN and SimVP, we perform an extended ablation study regarding weather guidance, which we present in the supplementary material.
-The different weather conditioning approaches concatenation, feature-wise linear modulation (FiLM, \cite{perez.etal_2018}) and cross-attention \cite{rombach.etal_2022} have only a small influence on performance scores, if applied at the right location: cross-attention favors latent fusion, FiLM generally outperforms concatenation and is suitable for early fusion.
+For PredRNN and SimVP, we conduct an extended ablation study on weather guidance (see supplementary material).
+Weather conditioning methods (concatenation, FiLM \cite{perez.etal_2018}, and cross-attention \cite{rombach.etal_2022}) have a minor impact on performance when applied appropriately: cross-attention is most useful with latent fusion, FiLM outperforms concatenation, and is suitable for early fusion.